 Keeping to traditional principles in her dynamic vinyasa classes, movement is sychronised with breath and honouring her fundamental yoga training, she encourages self-practice away from her yoga classes.
 In addition to this, Mary is a qualified yin yoga teacher and incorporates yin into her own daily practice and teaching schedule.
-She believes that yin provides a vital pathway to self-discovery that is not available in yang yoga.
+She believes that yin provides a vital pathway to self-discovery and it is a great complement to yang lifestyles.
 Ultimately, whether the focus is on prana or Qi, she feels they can achieve the same powerful results.